nerdsupremacist/Sweeft/README.md

 Sometimes you may want to store more complex information than just stock types that are usually supported in user defaults.

 For that there's the ObjectStatus.
 First off, your Data has to conform to the protocol 'StatusSerializable'.
-Meaning it can be serialized and deserialized into a ```Swift [String:Any] ```.
+Meaning it can be serialized and deserialized into a ```[String:Any]```.

 For example: